hcmlab/ssi-tutorial/README.md

 \input{path=name.ext;lines=[4,5,6];type=xml}
 ```

-The `lines` parameter will be evaluated as Python expression, i.e. you can do things like `lines=[1,4] + list(range(12,15))`.
-If it is not given, the whole file will be inserted.
-Type will be used to apply proper syntax highlighting and can be omitted, too.
+The parameter `lines` will be evaluated as Python expression, i.e. you can do things like `lines=[1,4] + list(range(12,15))`.
+If it is missing, the whole file will be inserted.
+The parameter `type` will be used to apply proper syntax highlighting and can be omitted, too.
 If the input file is a Python file, you can replaces `lines=...` with `function=fun_name`.

 Enjoy!